slavenf/sfl-library/doc/small_map.md

     Returns the number of elements with key equivalent to `key` or `x`, which is either 1 or 0 since this container does not allow duplicates.

     **Note:**
-    Overload (2) participates in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+    Overload (2) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Complexity:**
-    Constant in the best case.
-Linear in `size()` in the worst case.
+    Logarithmic in `size()`.

     <br><br>